-Save all geometries that are generated during the constructing of the potential energy or molecular property surface calculation to a file named 'displaced' structures', which will be situated in the #2 AnalysisDir directory.
+Save all geometries that are generated during the constructing of the potential energy or molecular property surface calculation to a file named 'displaced\structures', which will be situated in the #2 AnalysisDir directory.
+See also #2 SaveDispGeomFormat and #2 SaveDispGeomPrecision.